Thanks for being patient while we implement your feedback to improve the developer experience.

 X-Auth-Token: {{ACCESS_TOKEN}}

-1. To process a payment for an order, you will need to make a call to the Payments API which requires an access token.
-To generate an access token, send a POST request to the Create Payment Access Token endpoint.
+1. To process a payment for an order, you must make a call to the Payments API, which requires an payment access token.
+To generate a payment access token, or PAT, send a request to the Create Payment Access Token endpoint.

 Example request: Create payment access token